 - Open a store credit card and pay it online using the shopping cart trick

-Get rid of debt and bad credit scores, once and for all.
+Get rid of debt and bad credit scores once and for all with these credit repair tips.
 Check out my free eBook, Get out of Debt:

 Get Your Free eBook, Get out of Debt Now

 We climbed out of over $120K in debt.
 Now, I am teaching people like you to do the same.
 Grab your copy of Get out of Debt Now today!